-Abatement includes removal of lead-based paint and dust, enclosure or encapsulation of lead-based paint, the replacement of lead-painted surfaces or fixtures and the removal or covering of lead contaminated soil.
+Abatement includes removal of lead-based paint, dust, and soil hazards, enclosure or encapsulation of lead-based paint, the replacement of lead-painted surfaces or fixtures and the removal or covering of lead contaminated soil.
 Preparation, cleanup, disposal, and post-abatement clearance testing are also considered to be abatement.

 Regulations for Lead-Based Paint Activities